rajatsainju2025/openeval-lab/README.md

 - The dashboard reads `results.json` from the CWD; copy your artifact there to preview.

 Multi-run leaderboard:
-- Every run can be saved with `--artifacts runs` to write `results.json`.
+- Every run can be saved with `--artifacts runs` to write timestamped `runs/<ts>.json`.
 - New command `openeval runs collect --dir runs` aggregates all `*.json` into `runs/index.json`.
-- Dashboard page `/leaderboard` compares metrics, latency, adapter, and dataset fingerprint.
+- Dashboard page `/leaderboard` compares metrics, latency, adapter, dataset fingerprint, spec hash, and optional run_name.

 Examples:
 - QA task on JSONL and CSV: see `examples/`